Skip to main content

 Slack Integration

-In this tutorial, you will integrate a Slack interface into Solace Agent Mesh, enabling interaction with the system directly from your Slack workspace and channels.
+This tutorial integrates a Slack interface into Solace Agent Mesh, enabling interaction with the system directly from your Slack workspace and channels.

-Learn about agents
+Learn about gateways

-We recommend you read about Gateways before you start this tutorial.
+Read about Gateways before you start this tutorial.

 Setting Up the Environment